This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 The World Trade Center and Asbestos Exposure

-Many buildings throughout New York contain asbestos and as long as it remains contained, it poses no threat.
-If, however, the asbestos materials in a building deteriorate or get damaged, the fibers can get into the air and cause exposure.
+Many buildings throughout New York contain asbestos, and as long as it remains contained, it poses no threat.
+If however, the asbestos materials in a building deteriorate or are damaged, the fibers can get into the air and cause exposure.

-Anyone around the area that day and subsequent days, but especially the first responders and workers who cleaned up the debris were likely to have inhaled asbestos.
-Most of these workers developed respiratory symptoms and many of them could be at risk for developing mesothelioma, asbestosis, or other types of cancer.
+Anyone around the area that day and on subsequent days, especially the first responders and workers who cleaned up the debris were likely to have inhaled asbestos.
+Most of these workers developed respiratory symptoms, and many of them could be at risk for developing mesothelioma, asbestosis, or other types of cancer.

 Other Sites in New York with Asbestos Exposure

-- S. Naval Shipyard, New York City
+- U.S. Naval Shipyard, New York City

 - New York Naval Shipyard, New York City